About the Program

 - A curriculum vitae

-- Three current letters of reference, at least one of these should be from a faculty member in your doctoral program
+- One current letter of reference, preferably from a faculty member in your doctoral program

 - A copy of your best written work